You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

 Definitely not.
 Because the people that will vote for him are in the United States.

 But that’s how most new content marketers work out their marketing.
 Targeting just about any kind of reader.
+This doesn’t work!

 Your Content marketing strategy should be focused on meeting the needs of the target audience you want to attract to your blog.

-So, if you’re selling beef, you will want to attract to your blog, people that eat and like beef.
+So, if you’re selling beef, you want to attract to your blog, people that eat and like beef.
 Not everyone.
 Because everyone includes vegetarians and non meat lovers.

 If you’re marketing a Samsung Galaxy smartphone to working class guys between 25-35 years, your content marketing should focus on this group and how the device can fit into their lifestyle.
+That’s your audience.

 How to Identify your Target Audience

 To identify your target audience, you want to start with creating a persona for your ideal audience.
-And building your content based in that persona and the kind of content that matters to them.
+And building your content based on that persona and the kind of content that matters to them.

 See him/her through your minds eyes while creating your content.